olc-digital/amanda-brookfield/src/pages/index.md

   my inspirations as well as information about all my sixteen best-sellers, including 'Alice Alone', 'Relative Love' and 'Life Begins'.
 bestSellers:
-  bestSeller1: Relative Love
+  - Before I Knew You
-  bestSeller2: A Family Man
+  - Life Begins
-  bestSeller3: Before I Knew You
+  - Relative Love
-  bestSeller4: Life Begins
+  - A Family Man
-  bestSeller5: The Lover
+  - The Lover
 ---